What Is Sleep Apnea?

 The upper airway is a collapsible tube supported by the tonic activity of the pharyngeal dilator muscles, especially the genioglossus.
 During sleep, there is a physiological reduction in muscle tone.
 In patients with OSA, anatomical and neuromuscular factors make the airway prone to collapse.

-Obstruction generates respiratory effort against the closed airway, increased intrathoracic negative pressure, intermittent hypoxemia, and hypercapnia.
+Obstruction drives respiratory effort against the closed airway, increased intrathoracic negative pressure, intermittent hypoxemia, and hypercapnia.
 The microarousal restores muscle tone and reopens the airway, but fragments sleep architecture.
 This cycle repeats dozens to hundreds of times per night.

 Intermittent Hypoxemia